Billy Joel: Early life, family and education

-Joel reluctantly began piano lessons at age four at his mother's insistence.
-His teachers included the noted American pianist Morton Estrin and musician Timothy Ford.
-Joel says that he is a better organist than pianist.
-As a teenager, Joel took up boxing so he could defend himself.
-He boxed successfully on the amateur Golden Gloves circuit for a short time, winning 22 bouts, but abandoned the sport shortly after his nose was broken in his 24th boxing match.
+At age four, Joel began taking piano lessons reluctantly at his mother's insistence, after he started banging on the piano in the family home.
+He continued with formal tuition until about the age of 16, his teachers including the noted American pianist Morton Estrin and musician Timothy Ford.
+When learning a new piece, he would sometimes improvise in the style of its composer to avoid reading the music.
+Joel has said that he is a better organist than a pianist.
+As a teenager, Joel took up boxing and competed on the amateur Golden Gloves circuit as a welterweight.
+He abandoned the sport after his nose was broken, having won 22 of his 26 fights.

-Although Joel's parents were Jewish, he was not raised in that religion.
+Although Joel's parents were Jewish, he did not grow up in the religion.
+Joel stated: "I was not brought up Jewish in any religious way.
+My circumcision was as Jewish as they got."
 He attended a Roman Catholic church with friends.
-At age 11, he was baptized in a Church of Christ in Hicksville.
-He now identifies as an atheist.
+At age 11, Joel was baptized in a Church of Christ in Hicksville.
+He now identifies as a Jewish atheist.

-Joel attended Hicksville High School until 1967, but did not graduate with his class.
-He was playing at a piano bar to help support himself, his mother and sister, and missed a crucial English exam after playing a late-night gig at a piano bar the evening before.
-Although Joel was a comparatively strong student, at the end of his senior year he did not have enough credits to graduate.
-Rather than attend summer school to earn his diploma, Joel decided to begin a career in music: "I told them, 'To hell with it.
+Joel attended Hicksville High School until 1967 but did not graduate with his class.
+He was playing at a piano bar to help support himself, his mother and sister, and missed a crucial English exam after playing a late-night gig the evening before.
+Although Joel was a comparatively strong student, at the end of his senior year, he did not have enough credits to graduate.
+Rather than attend summer school to earn his diploma, Joel decided to begin a music career: "I told them, 'To hell with it.
 If I'm not going to Columbia University, I'm going to Columbia Records, and you don't need a high school diploma over there'."
 In 1992, he submitted essays to the school board in lieu of the missed exam.
 They were accepted, and he was awarded his diploma at Hicksville High's annual graduation ceremony 25 years after leaving.